 In treating the rite of Confirmation, it is fitting to consider the sign of anointing and what it signifies and imprints: a spiritual seal.
 Anointing, in Biblical and other ancient symbolism, is rich in meaning: oil is a sign of abundance and joy; it cleanses (anointing before and after a bath) and limbers (the anointing of athletes and wrestlers); oil is a sign of healing, since it is soothing to bruises and wounds; and it makes radiant with beauty, health, and strength.

 Anointing with oil has all these meanings in the sacramental life.

 The pre-baptismal anointing with the oil of catechumens signifies cleansing and strengthening; the anointing of the sick expresses healing and comfort.
 The post-baptismal anointing with sacred chrism in Confirmation and ordination is the sign of consecration.
 By Confirmation Christians, that is, those who are anointed, share more completely in the mission of Jesus Christ and the fullness of the Holy Spirit with which he is filled, so that their lives may give off “the aroma of Christ.”

 Adult Confirmation classes at St Catherine’s are held together with our RCIA class.
-This class runs from October thru Easter each year, classes are on Wednesday evenings at 6:30pm.
+This class runs from October through Easter each year, classes are on Wednesday evenings at 6:30 PM.